btoll/tools/README.md

 - pipes the result to uniq which filters out duplicates
 - vim then opens each file in a vertically split pane
 - the first file will be opened at the line where the regex is first found in the file

+### brm bash script
+Example usage:
+    `brm .DS_STORE __MACOSX`

+    brm file_or_dir_to_remove file_or_dir_to_remove

+This does the following:

+- searches every file in the cwd
+- if more than one arg, it loops over the args and constructs the names to find
+- recursively deletes everything that matches
+- suppresses STDERR